-- Start a new cycle and select a hot wash or sanitize setting, as these primarily use the hot valve.
-If the washer doesn’t fill with water, the hot valve might be faulty and require replacement.
+- Start a new cycle and select a hot wash or sanitize setting, as both cycles primarily use the hot valve.
+If the washer doesn’t fill with water, the hot valve is likely faulty and requires replacement.

-By testing the water inlet valve with these steps, you can identify whether the valve is functioning correctly or needs replacing.
+By testing the water inlet valve with the above steps, you can identify whether the valve is functioning correctly or needs replacing.

-The control board is the brains of your washer, managing all its functions.
+The control board is the brain of your washer, managing all its functions.
 If there’s an issue with the control board, your washer might beep but not turn on.